 Color is often associated with a human’s emotions.
-There are two major categories of colors, one is Warm Colors for example yellow, red, orange and the other is Cool Colors like green, blue and purple.
-Generally, Warm colors epitomize a range of emotions from comfort to hostility whereas Cool colors often spark emotions ranging from calmness to gloomy or feeling sad.
+There are two major categories of colors, one is Warm Colors for example yellow, red, and orange and the other is Cool Colors like green, blue and purple.
+Generally, Warm colors epitomize a range of emotions from comfort to hostility whereas Cool colors often spark emotions ranging from calmness to gloom or feeling sad.

-Understanding the effects of these colors are also quite deep.
+Understanding the effects of these colors is also quite deep.
 Warm colors like yellow and orange are often associated with stimulating people’s appetite and making them hungry.
 Hence, haven’t you often seen these colors in restaurants?
 Also, at the same time, one has to be careful about using these bright colors as they reflect more light and can cause irritation to the eye.

-Talking about the cool spectrum of colors, whenever we think of a calm and a peaceful environment the two colors that hop in naturally are green and blue.
+Talking about the cool spectrum of colors, whenever we think of a calm and peaceful environment the two colors that hop in naturally are green and blue.
 There is also a scientific logic around this as since the eye focuses the green color directly onto the retina, it’s claimed to be causing less strain on eye muscles.
 Alternatively, the color blue has believed to decrease respiration issues and helps with regulating blood pressure.
 Hence, it’s also one of the most common bedroom colors.

 Meaning and Effects of Colors:

 - White: White is a serene color that creates a sense of space or adds highlights.
 Many designers like using white to make rooms seem larger and more spacious.
-While is a very peaceful and auspicious color, white is taken into consideration of being a cold, bland, and sterile color.
+While is a very peaceful and auspicious color, white is taken into consideration as being a cold, bland, and sterile color.
 When you paint a completely white, it can look spacious, but empty and unfriendly.
 Have you observed that hospitals and hospital workers use white to generate a sense of sterility?
-Some of the positive aspects that white color describes are cleanliness, freshness, and simplicity.
+Some of the positive aspects that the white color describes are cleanliness, freshness, and simplicity.
 On the negative front, white can seem unambiguous, cold, and isolated.

-- Purple: Purple is often described to be a mysterious, imaginative and a spiritual color.
+- Purple: Purple is often described to be a mysterious, imaginative and spiritual color.
 It doesn’t color naturally in nature and hence is viewed as intriguing.
 It is a secondary color made of a combination of blue and red that balances stimulation and serenity that is supposed to encourage creativity.
 Light shades of purple are used for relieving stress.
 In history, it was also considered to be a royal color and symbol of wealth and royalty.

-- Pink: Pink is a very joyful, vibrant and soothing color that is often linked to the idea of love, romance, kindness and beauty.
+- Pink: Pink is a very joyful, vibrant, and soothing color that is often linked to the idea of love, romance, kindness, and beauty.
 Shades of pink can vary from light and relaxing ones to darker and bright ones that might be liked or disliked by a lot.
-Generally, the females are said to attract pink more than males because of a sense of soothing vibe, hue of red and warmth it brings about.
+Generally, females are said to attract pink more than males because of a sense of the soothing vibe, hue of red, and warmth it brings about.

 - Blue: Blue is one of the most liked colors and is known for its calm and soothing nature and also can sometimes evoke a dull and icy vibe.
-Researchers claim that it tends to lower the body temperature and pulse rate.
+Researchers claim that it tends to lower body temperature and pulse rate.

-- Red: Red is a color that stands for passion, love as well as anger and power.
+- Red: Red is a color that stands for passion, love as well as anger, and power.
 It’s a color that stands out and has various facets to it.
-In some places it’s also a signal of danger or warning.
+In some places, it’s also a signal of danger or warning.
 On the other hand, it’s also one of the most exciting colors that is said to leave the most lasting impact.
-Researchers claim that it elevates blood pressure, metabolism, heart rate and respiration.
+Researchers claim that it elevates blood pressure, metabolism, heart rate, and respiration.

 Color Psychology as Therapy:

 In ancient times, Egyptians and Chinese used to practice Chromotherapy which is a way wherein colors are used to heal a person by passing certain vibrations to bring health and harmony.
-Each color has frequency of a specific vibration and each vibration is somewhere linked to help with a physiological symptom.
+Each color has a frequency of a specific vibration and each vibration is somewhere linked to helping with a physiological symptom.
 In many places, it’s called light therapy.